reflex-dev/reflex-web/blog/2023-09-28-unlocking-new-workflows-with-background-tasks.md

 ---
 author: Masen Furer
 date: 2023-09-28
-title: "Unlocking New Workflows with Background Tasks"
+title: Unlocking New Workflows with Background Tasks
-description: "What is a background task and how can it help you build better apps?"
+description: What is a background task and how can it help you build better apps?
 image: /background_task.jpg
 ---